-3pt \textit{LLMs.} We selected models based on size, cost, model family, and popularity, categorizing them as small (IBM Granite 3.1–8B, Meta Llama 3.1–8B), medium (Devstral-24B, DeepSeek-R1-distill-Qwen-32B), and large (GPT o1).
-Due to the high computational cost of evaluating multiple models across datasets, each was run twice using parameters from prior work~\cite{pan2025aster}, with a temperature setting of 0.2 to ensure stable yet diverse outputs. \tool uses 25 unique prompts in its pipeline (these are available in our artifact~\cite{supplementary}).
+2pt \textit{LLMs.} We selected the models based on size, cost, family, and popularity---categorized as small (IBM Granite 3.1–8B, Meta Llama 3.1–8B), medium (Devstral-24B, DeepSeek-R1-distill-Qwen-32B), and large (GPT-o1).
+Given the high computational cost of cross-dataset evaluation, each model was executed twice using parameters from prior work~\cite{pan2025aster}, with the temperature set to 0.2 to produce stable yet diverse outputs. \tool uses 25 unique prompts in its pipeline, which are available in our artifact~\cite{supplementary}.

-3pt \textit{Metrics.} To evaluate our approach, we used various coverage and quality metrics.
-For code coverage, we measured line and branch coverage, as well as database line coverage, using CLDK~\cite{cldk} to identify database interaction points.
-To measure code coverage, we use the JaCoCo agent~\cite{jacoco}, attaching it to the running application instance to record coverage in real time as requests are executed.
-We also computed reachability coverage by analyzing static call chain starting from each endpoint and identifying all reachable methods, which let us measure coverage within the effective execution scope---the portion of the code that is statically reachable from the endpoint.
-In addition, we report operation coverage, representing the proportion of distinct API operations (i.e., the combination of endpoint resource path and HTTP operation or an endpoint method) exercised.
-For scenario quality, we computed scenario length, number of scenarios, and other structural indicators.
+2pt \textit{Metrics.} We used line, branch, and database line coverage as evaluation metrics.
+Using the JaCoCo agent~\cite{jacoco}, we collected real-time coverage during execution.
+We also computed \emph{reachability coverage} by analyzing call chains starting from each endpoint and identifying the reachable methods; this lets us measure coverage within the effective execution scope---the portion of the code that is reachable from the endpoints.
+Scenario quality metrics included scenario length, count, endpoints exercised, and other structural features.